 Just think how much more convincing our lures must look to a fish if they're not visibly connected to a length of line.

-Don't be put off by it's price - Fluorocarbon line is worth it.
+Don't be put off by its price - Fluorocarbon line is worth it.

 For forms of lure fishing that require you to vary the rate and direction of the retrieve - as in jig fishing and baitcasting for example - you need a low-stretch line that puts you in direct contact with the lure.
-And the best of these is a hi-tech line like Spectra Super-Braid.

-Big Game Fisherman use braid line with their trolling outfits for a different reason.
 Because it's so much thinner than mono of the same strength you can get a lot more of it on your reel, which means that you can use a smaller reel and a lighter, more sporting outfit.

 If you choose to go down this route you must check that the reel, which is now dealing with much greater loads than it was designed for, is up to the task.